sandmanns/CopyDetective/README.md

 On the right, four output tabs are available:

 - *Log*: progress of the analysis
-- *Detection thresholds*: individual detection thresholds for every sample, including minimum CNV size and minimum cell rate for deletions and duplications
+- *Detection thresholds*: individual detection thresholds for every sample, including minimum CNV size and minimum cell fraction for deletions and duplications
 - *CNV calls*: merged CNV calls; if filtration by means of quality is selected, the calls are filted based on the selected filtration threshold
 - *Plots*: dependent on the selected options, up to four plots are displayed: 1) Raw CNV calls (all), 2) Raw CNV calls (sig), 3) Merged CNV calls, and 4) Filtered CNV calls